djwight/Raspi_UV_IoT/README.md

 ### Prototype Device v1

 **Initial set up of the device Prototype on the Breadboard**

 ![Breadboard of the v1 set-up](images/IMGBreadboardv1.jpg)

 ### Software- Python

-**IoT recorder every 1 minute**
+**IoT UV/temp recorder**

-Program to record temperature, UVA, UVB and UVindex every 10s and dump these into a json file every minute can be done by adding the following to the Raspberry Pi startup scripts:
+Program to record temperature, UVA, UVB and UVindex every 10s and dump these into a json file every minute can be done by adding the following to the Raspberry Pi startup scripts for running after boot:

 > startupBash.sh

-This automatically starts the main python script upon boot up:
+Python script run by startupBash:

+> python/RPiUVmeasureMain.py

+**Temp and UV print to terminal**

+> python/RPiUVmain.py

+**Shutdown button**

+> python/shutdownSwitch/RPiButtonShutdown.py

-> RPiUVmeasureMain.py
+> python/shutdownSwitch/RPiTempShutdown.py

+(with temperature measurement)

 ### Software- julia